open-sauced/open-sauced/README.md

 [![CircleCI](https://circleci.com/gh/bdougie/open-sauced.svg?style=svg)](https://circleci.com/gh/bdougie/open-sauced)
 # Open Sauced

 This is a GraphQL starter project to help people stalk open source repositories and take notes on them.
-This project uses Graphcool as a GraphQL backend, Apollo as the GraphQL endpoint, and Netlify to deploy.
+This project uses Graphcool as a GraphQL backend, Apollo as the GraphQL client, and Netlify to deploy.

 The data fetching from GitHub uses their GraphQL Early Access API exclusively.